NikolinaSesa/Tic-Tac-Toe-Game/README.md

 # Tic-Tac-Toe-Game

 # How to run a project
-To run Node application, navigate to the root directory, open terminal and type the following command: npm start
+To run Node application, navigate to the express-app directory, open terminal and type the following command: npm start

 To run React application, navigate to the react-app directory, open terminal and type the following command: npm run dev.